Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

 Optic neuritis

 Optic neuritis occurs when inflammation and demyelination affect the optic nerve.
-The optic nerve works to communicate sensory information from the eye to the brain.
+The optic nerve works to communicate visual information from the eye to the brain.

 Optic neuritis may affect one or both of the eyes.
 Its symptoms include changes in vision and eye pain.

-Optic neuritis is also more likely to occur in people with viral infections, such as mumps, measles, and the flu.
+Inflammatory diseases, such as lupus, can cause the condition.
+It is also common in people with viral infections, such as mumps, measles, and the flu.

 Neuromyelitis optica

-Neuromyelitis optica, or Devic’s disease, occurs when the immune system attacks and destroys myelin in the spinal cord and eye.
-This can result in symptoms and complications such as:
+Neuromyelitis optica (NMO), or Devic’s disease, occurs when the immune system attacks and destroys myelin in the spinal cord and eye.
+NMO can affect one or both sides of the spinal cord and eyes.

 Like many demyelinating diseases, the cause of neuromyelitis optica remains unknown.
 However, people who develop the condition often have a personal or family history of autoimmune conditions.